19h/dag-flowchart-cpp/readme.md

  – Adjust node and edge positions and write the final layout to an SVG file.

 The entire process is implemented in C++ and uses custom memory pools, segment trees, and a greedy LP–solver to achieve a visually pleasing layout.

+---

+## License

+Hark!
+Behold, another decree of software licensure doth appear before thee!

+Verily, thou shalt spend but little time perusing these scrolls, for thy hours are better employed unraveling the mystic riddle of thy once-perfect template metaprogram—now accursed with a staggering forty-seven thousand, two hundred and ninety-three lines of compiler lamentations.

+**By rare providence, this code hath been cast into the public commons.**

+Wherefore?

+Forsooth, life is fleeting, and no good knight hath the leisure for fifty pages of legal decrees nor to tarry awaiting the arbitrations of counsel for the mere use of std::string (as though any soul were ejected for wielding char*).

+Copy it, alter it, vend it, or compile it into a maze of bewildering template errors—we care not one jot!
+Whether thou choosest static linking or dynamic linking, or even that fearsome SFINAE beast that maketh boost::spirit seem as tame as a minstrel’s tune, venture forth and be unrestrained!
+We vow not to hurl exceptions in its stead (unlike the vexations of thy production code).

+Feel at liberty to std::move() this code to any realm thou desirest—yet, in light of thine infamous skirmishes with dangling references, perchance remain true to the art of copying.
+And nay, enshrouding all within shared_ptr shall not remedy the ills of thy design.

+**To ye realms most besotted with copyrights: We hereby renounce all rights to this code, casting it into the public domain with a zeal rivaling that of C++ artisans unraveling fresh incantations to invoke std::function.**

+static_assert(true, "Yes, we really mean it"); // Mayst thou discover this gem scarcely within thy build errors!

+Lo, the software is bestowed "as is"—a stark and unadorned surprise!
+No warranties, no pledges of guarantee, not even a modest static_assert attend it.

+Should it, by some uncanny alchemy, gain sentience and begin crafting code mightier than thine own, that grievous burden shall be thine alone.

+Press onward with thy templates as a battle-hardened artificer well-versed in the trials of code.
+May thy builds compile without flaw, and thy linker errors be but murmurs lost in the annals of thy log.